chenfeng1234567/chenfeng1234567/_pages/about.md

 ---
+layout: archive
+title: "About"
 permalink: /
-title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
-  - /about.html
 ---

+{% include base_path %}

-I am a PhD candidate in Biomedical and Health Informatics at the University of Washington, working with Prof. Trevor Cohen.
-My research focuses on natural language processing for healthcare applications, particularly in developing models to detect social signals in clinical conversations, analyze PTSD in clinical interviews, and create data-driven clinical signatures for people with hallucinations.
+I am a PhD student in Biomedical and Health Informatics at the University of Washington, working under the supervision of Prof. Trevor Cohen.
+My research focuses on developing and applying natural language processing and machine learning techniques to address healthcare challenges, with particular emphasis on mental health applications, bias detection in clinical conversations, and accessible technology design for elderly populations.

 ## Research Interests

-- **Natural Language Processing (NLP)** for clinical applications
-- **Large Language Models (LLM)** for healthcare
-- **Clinical Informatics** and data-driven healthcare
+My research spans several key areas:

+- **Mental Health AI**: Developing NLP models for detecting PTSD and other mental health conditions from clinical interviews
-- **Bias detection and mitigation** in healthcare AI
+- **Bias Detection**: Creating automated systems to detect and mitigate bias in patient-provider clinical conversations
-- **Multimodal data analysis** for clinical applications
-- **Assistive technologies** for vulnerable populations
+- **Accessible Technology**: Designing user-centered LLM-powered chatbots for elderly populations
+- **Clinical Data Analysis**: Processing and analyzing electronic health records for improved patient care

+## Current Projects

+- **PTSD Detection**: Comparative analysis of transformer-based and embedding-based NLP models for PTSD classification from clinical transcripts
+- **Social Signals Analysis**: Automated detection of biased social signals in patient-provider clinical dialogs using NLP
+- **Elderly Technology**: User-centered design of LLM-powered chatbots for retirement communities
+- **Clinical Signatures**: Developing data-driven clinical signatures for people with hallucinations using multimodal data

-## Education
+## Background

-- **PhD in Biomedical and Health Informatics** (2022-Present)
-  University of Washington, Seattle, WA

-- **Master of Biomedical Informatics** (2021-2022)
-  Harvard Medical School, Longwood, MA
-  Cumulative GPA: 3.96

-- **BS in Biochemistry & Computer Science** (2018-2020)
-  Brandeis University, Waltham, MA
-  Cumulative GPA: 3.59 (Dean's List), GPA (Math & CS): 3.78
-  Awards: Jacques Cohen Award in Computer Science
+I received my Master of Biomedical Informatics from Harvard Medical School and my BS in Biochemistry & Computer Science from Brandeis University.
+My work experience includes positions at Amazon as a Software Development Engineer Intern and at Gordian Ventures as an Investment Intern.

-Feel free to explore my [publications](/publications), [research experiences](/cv), or [contact me](mailto:fengc9@uw.edu) for collaborations or opportunities.
+Feel free to explore my [publications](/publications), [research experiences](/experience), or [contact me](mailto:fengc9@uw.edu) for collaborations or opportunities.